eduuh/byte_safari/readme.md

 project: ""
 ---

-## Eduuh Byte Safari
+## Eduuh's Byte Safari

-This repository is designed to complement my [Neovim configuration](https://github.com/eduuh/nvim), offering a streamlined and customizable development environment.
+This repository is designed to store my public notes and related source code together.

 ### Objective